 - 1. Research request agreement (5% of final grade).
-Your research request agreement (3 double-spaced pages maximum with 1" margins and 12 point font) should include your secondary research findings.
-This document should contain information about a real business problem, which will be the focus of your research project.
-As in Exhibit 3.6 (pp. 53-54 of your textbook), this document should contain background information about your client, the client's decision problem, the research problems, your selected research problems, your client's intended use of your results, your intended population and sample, and the logistics of your research project.
-Be sure the project is do-able in the time frame you have, and involves original data collection through (1) focus groups or in-depth interviews and (2) a survey or experiment.
-Furthermore, in this document, you should report the specific findings and specific sources of your secondary research (specific statistics and references) from at least 5 sources, one of which should be SimplyMap.
-Your secondary research findings may appear as background information, information about the business problem. information about the research problem, justification for the research problem(s) selected, and/or information about your population.
-Much of this information is relevant for section I (Background) in your final report (see p.
-10 of the Appendix in this document). - 2.
-Research proposal (10% of final grade).
-Your research proposal (5 double-spaced pages maximum with 1" margins and 12 point font) should include your primary/exploratory research findings.
-Before any conclusive (survey or experimental) research is undertaken, teams must prepare a project proposal that is approved by the professor.
-For this proposal, you must have completed both your secondary and qualitative research (focus groups or in-depth interviews).
-In your proposal, you should present the specifics of your qualitative research (including attaching as an Appendix your moderator/interviewer guide that you used for your focus groups or in-depth interviews) as well as discuss how your secondary data and qualitative research findings influenced your hypotheses and proposed quantitative research efforts.
-See details on pages 10-11 of this document for what you should report for your exploratory research.
-In addition, you should explicitly state your hypotheses and specify how your research design (survey or experiment) and questionnaire will help you to test these hypotheses.
+Your research request agreement (2 double-spaced pages maximum with 1" margins and 12 point font) should include your secondary research findings.
+In the two-page agreement, you should provide background for the decision problem as well as clearly identify the decision problem, research problem, use, and population (see pp. 21-23).
+Be sure the project is do-able in the time frame you have, and involves original data collection through (1) focus groups or in-depth interviews and (2) a survey or experiment. - 2.
+Research proposal and presentation (10% of final grade).
+Your research proposal (5 double-spaced pages maximum with 1" margins and 12 point font) should include both your secondary research findings and your primary/qualitative research (focus groups or in-depth interviews) in addition to your proposed quantitative research (see pp. 24-25).
+Before any quantitative (survey or experimental) research is undertaken, teams must prepare a project proposal that is approved by the professor.
+In addition to presenting your research and findings, you should explicitly state your hypotheses and specify how your research design and questionnaire will help you to test these hypotheses.

 You should attach a copy of your proposed questionnaire for your survey/experiment to the end of your proposal (no more than 15 questions).
 For each question, you should identify (1) whether the scale is nominal, ordinal, interval or ratio, and (2) its purpose (e.g., needed to test your first hypothesis, to provide sample demographics, etc.).
-At the end, you should provide dummy tables that illustrate how you will analyze and present the results of your conclusive research when data collection is completed.
+At the end, you should provide dummy tables that illustrate how you will analyze and present the results of your quantitative research when data collection is completed.